percona/pmm/docs/setting-up/server/docker.md

 ## Environment variables

-Use the following container environment variables (with `-e var=value`) to set PMM Server parameters.
+Use the following Docker container environment variables (with `-e var=value`) to set PMM Server parameters.

 | Variable                   | Description                                                             |
 | -------------------------- | ----------------------------------------------------------------------- |